CADLabs/ethereum-economic-model/README.md

 The [experiments/](experiments/) directory contains modules for configuring and executing simulation experiments, as well as performing post-processing of the results.

 The [experiments/notebooks/](experiments/notebooks/) directory contains initial validator-level and network-level experiment notebooks and analyses.
-These notebooks and analyses do not aim to comprehensively illuminate the Ethereum protocol, but rather to suggest insights into a few salient questions the Ethereum community has been discussing, and to serve researchers as inspiration for building out their own, customized analysis and structural model extensions.
+These notebooks and analyses do not aim to comprehensively illuminate the Ethereum protocol, but rather to suggest insights into a few salient questions the Ethereum community has been discussing, and to serve as inspiration for researchers building out their own, customized analyses and structural model extensions.

 The [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) contains an overview of how to execute existing experiment notebooks, and how to configure and execute new ones.